mike-s123/MStar-WLAN/README.md

 Library requirements are noted in the .ino file.
 The [ESP8266](https://github.com/esp8266/Arduino) and/or [ESP32](https://github.com/espressif/arduino-esp32) core for Arduino needs to be installed.
 Files may need to be removed from /data in order to upload to the available flash on an ESP32.
 It's also possible to modify the boards.txt and create a new (partition).csv file to allow a larger SPIFFs FS than supported by the standard boards.

-The "data" directory needs to be uploaded to the board from the IDE or via OTA (Utility tab, update).
+The "data" directory needs to be uploaded to the board from the IDE or via OTA (Utility tab, update - but ESP8266 only, for now).
 The board will access the files using SPIFFS or LittleFS (ESP8266 only, for now), depending on how it's compiled.
-The ESP8266 binary posted here uses LittleFS.
+The ESP8266 binary posted here uses LittleFS, and the ESP32 one, SPIFFS.
 To upload, you'll need the appropriate plug-in, [SPIFFS](https://github.com/esp8266/arduino-esp8266fs-plugin) [LittleFS](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin).
+If you want to work with ESP32, contact me - the project uses a custom partition table, so the image here can't be uploaded with the stock IDE.

-The files are used to define the different controllers, and also contain some documentation.
+The .csv files are used to define the different controllers, and also contain some documentation.

 ## Operation